The Light Table

 On the View menu, click Light Table.

 When you first open the Light Table, the Help menu appears and displays the navigation and keyboard shortcuts.
 Click the menu or press ESC to close it.
-If you want to open it again to view shortcuts, right-click anywhere in the window and, in the shortcut menu, click Shortcuts.
+If you want to open it again to view shortcuts, press CONTROL+click anywhere in the window and, in the shortcut menu, click Shortcuts.
 For a list of all Light Table keyboard shortcuts, see Light Table shortcuts.

 To change the number of media files displayed in the Light Table